Skyscanner/backpack-react-native/CONTRIBUTING.md

 </details>

+## Using relative font

+> Ignore this if you are not a Skyscanner employee.

+Follow the internal documentation on how to "Setup relative font for RN example app".

 ## And finally..

 If you have any questions at all, don't hesitate to get in touch.
 We love to talk all things Backpack and we look forward to seeing your contribution!